Pseudopostega crepusculella

 Pseudopostega crepusculella is a moth of the family Opostegidae.
 It is found in Europe.

 The wingspan is 7–10.5 mm.
-The forewings are white with an oblique rather dark fuscous streak from middle of costa, and another from middle of dorsum.
+A snow-white moth, the forewing has a V-shaped, light brown transverse band slightly outside the middle and two brown transverse bands at the tip, where there is also a small, black spot.
+The first joint of the antennae is greatly expanded and forms a white "eyelid" over the facets, otherwise the antennae are brownish and about 4/5 as long as the forewing.
+The head, forebody and forewing are white, the hind body greyish-brown, the hind wing light brown.
+Meyrick-The forewings are white with an oblique rather dark fuscous streak from middle of costa, and another from middle of dorsum.
 A fuscous ill-defined subapical fascia is followed by two darker costal strigulae and there is a minute black apical dot.
 Hindwings fuscous.

 The moths fly from June to July depending on the location.

 It is believed that the larvae feed on Mentha species.